allubera/ipeds-scraper-2025Update/README.md

 Beware: variable names frequently change between years.
 In other cases, the variable name will stay the same but the value levels will change (e.g. 1,2,3 in 2000 and 5,10,15,20 in 2001).
 I don't have a good answer for comparing between years, besides looking at the data dictionaries.
 If you have a better answer please share!

+In addition to these changes, the R script has been updated to allow querying and combining specific variables into a dataframe, but then also making that dataframe interpretable through replacing dummy values in the files with their string values from the labels dictionary.

 ## Functions
 ### Scrape list of available files